 – Whitney Cummings

-Options are good…I want to offer you a few different strategies to create a budget for your irregular income.
-Below are three different options, choose the method that would work best for your specific situation and get to work on that budget because you are officially out of excuses, my friend 🙂
+You might assume that since your income is different each month that a budget is not an option for you.
+Options are good…Below are three different budgeting options.
+Choose the method that works best for your specific financial situation and get to work on building that budget because you are officially out of excuses, my friend🤣

-BUDGET WITH YOUR AVERAGED INCOME
+1 | BUDGET WITH YOUR AVERAGED INCOME

-BUDGET WITH YOUR LOWEST INCOME
+2 | BUDGET USING YOUR LOWEST INCOME

-Personally, this would be my choice since I’m kind of neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back)!
+super slightly neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back)!

 Now that you have established your baseline, continue on creating your monthly budget.

-BUDGET WITH LAST MONTH’S INCOME
+3 | BUDGET USING LAST MONTH’S INCOME

 The last method I want to suggest is to live on “rice and beans” (as Dave Ramsey would say) for a month or two until you save up enough money to bank a month’s worth of expenses!